 Institution: Institute of History, Technische Universität Darmstadt, Germany

 Financial Support: European Research Council (Project No. 742631)

 Today, people in practically every corner of the world use mobile phones.
 In many places, though, the same population that uses this so-called modern form of communication also prepares their meals with a “primitive” technology: the charcoal cook stove.
 Indeed, confronted by economic and political crises, the inhabitants of some countries have returned to using techniques many consider out-of-date.
 In some cases, horses have replaced tractors to plow fields.
 Such observations challenge established views of globalization and technological change.
 Empirical evidence contradicts the notion that globalization holds irresistible power, and that technological change is a linear and evolutionary process.
 The world is certainly not the same everywhere!

-The project, A Global History of Technology (GLOBAL-HOT), investigates the fate of technologies that circulated in various parts of the world from 1850 to 2000.
-Its researchers also investigate the persistent use of indigenous technologies along with globalized ones, as well as the emergence of hybrid solutions.
 Our goal is to increase our understanding of the relationships between the development and use of technologies in Europe and North America on the one hand and the so-called Global South on the other.
 Some of the topics and areas of particular interest include:

 The local translation of internationally available plans, designs, and practices: During and immediately after the colonial period, residents of Asian, African, and Latin American countries variously attempted to implement, transform, or resist “Western” technologies—for example, in the areas of service provision and urban planning.